jantari/ClickableMenus/README.md

 ### Do not use this Module for anything serious!

 It calls Win32 APIs without proper error handling, it's a little messy all around and in general - it's "GUIs" in an automation language.
+I just created it because I thought one day that this *should work* so I tried it - and it did :)

 Because [PowerShell V5 classes are a little troublesome in proper PowerShell Modules](https://stackoverflow.com/questions/31051103/how-to-export-a-class-in-powershell-v5-module) this script is provided as a single .ps1 file meant to be dot-sourced and not a proper .psm1 Module - for now please import it like this: